I.Q. Access Guide

 On the I.Q.
 Login page at analytics.trueoffice.com, simply enter your username and your password to log in.

 If you need to reset your password or have forgotten it, click the “Forgot password” link just below the fields.
 Then follow the prompts, and be sure to have access to the email associated with your account.

-I.Q. relies on modern browser features to work; therefore older browsers (Internet Explorer 10 and below) are not supported.
-Also, please note that your credentials for I.Q. are the same as your credentials for Poet (if you are also a Poet customer).
+I.Q. relies on modern browser features to work, therefore older browsers (Internet Explorer 10 and below) are not supported.
+Also, please note that your credentials for I.Q. are shared with Poet (if you are also a Poet customer).